GSGBen/coffeemd/README.md

 # CoffeeMD

-`coffeemd` is a tool to make changes to files in an an Obsidian vault after you've created it with [t2md](https://github.com/GSGBen/t2md) and have already started using it.
+`coffeemd` is a tool to make changes to files in an an Obsidian vault after you've created the vault with [t2md](https://github.com/GSGBen/t2md) and have already started using it.
 Changes that would have been good to make in t2md, but are now too late to make there because you're already using the vault.